 The Keller Funnel is a state-of-the-art surgical tool used by plastic surgeons to make implant placement both safer and more efficient.
 This is the device that allows Dr. Zemmel and Dr. Reddy to insert saline or silicone implants into the breast pocket using “no touch” placement.
 In addition to the benefits that go along with preventing the skin from contacting the implant, the Keller Funnel actually allows Dr. Zemmel and Dr. Reddy to perform breast augmentation surgery more efficiently so their patients spend less time in the operating room.
 The Keller Funnel is also an extremely delicate method of implant placement, so the procedure requires a smaller incision and causes less trauma to the shell of the implant compared to other placement techniques.
 Since a smaller incision is needed when using the Keller Funnel, the procedure can also minimize the visibility of scars after the healing process is complete.

 Throughout the consultation process and the weeks leading up to your breast augmentation, Dr. Zemmel and Dr. Reddy seek to achieve your cosmetic goals and give you accurate and realistic expectations for your procedure.
-Since there are so many choices to be made in regard to breast implant options and breast surgery techniques, our surgeons strive to ensure that each of their patients is able to make well-educated decisions about her health and feels comfortable with her choices before going into surgery.
+Since there are so many choices to be made in regard to breast implant options and breast surgery techniques, our board-certified plastic surgeons strive to ensure that each of their patients is able to make well-educated decisions about her health and feels comfortable with her choices before going into surgery.
 If you would like to learn more about breast augmentation surgery, or if you would like to schedule a consultation, please contact us today.